You are here

 Dr. Heather Johnson, Associate Professor of Sociology and Director, Eckardt Scholars Program

-The 2015-2016 academic year will be Professor Heather Johnson and her family's fourth year participating in Lehigh’s Residential Fellow Program.
+The 2017-2018 academic year will be Professor Heather Johnson and her family's six year participating in Lehigh’s Residential Fellow Program.
 The Johnson-McCormicks live in Sayre Park Village as a Faculty Family in Residence.
 Students living in Sayre are able to participate with the Johnson-McCormicks in exploring the theme: ‘It Takes a Village!’
 This program centers on the African proverb, “It takes a village to raise a child,” with the fundamental idea being that we, in community, are responsible for the well-being and potential of each individual.
 In addition to living in Sayre Building B, and regularly teaching her courses in the classroom located in Sayre Lodge, Professor Johnson and her family regularly welcome students into their lives through daily interaction in Sayre and around campus, gatherings in their home, and discussion series focused on the question “Does It Take a Village?”
 They are especially interested in issues related to community, diversity, identity, and the common good, and they organically explore these subjects through their daily interactions with students.
 Heather is Associate Professor of Sociology and Director of the Eckardt Scholars Program.
-Her husband Braydon is the founder and CEO of rVibe, an Internet technology company.
-They adopted their twin sons, Kyle and Owen, from Haiti in 2005.
+The Johnsons adopted their twin sons, Kyle and Owen, from Haiti in 2005.
 Their daughter, Meera, was born in 2008.
 For questions about their Sayre Park Village Family in Residence program, please email Professor Johnson at firstname.lastname@example.org.

 They keep a popular family blog, which chronicles their ‘never-a-dull-moment life’ as a progressive, dual-career, inter-racial, adoptive, outdoorsy, travel-loving, foodie, family of five.
 Check it out!